DESCRIPTION

 int aem_entry (int sys_nr, void * args);

-aem_entry is the control fuction used to register an event of type sys_nr with the options specified by args.
+fuction used to register an event of type sys_nr with the options specified by args.
 These two parameters are event specific.
-It returns an system unique identifier in case of succes or a negative value in case of error.

-The integer sys_nr is a reference for one of the specific event registration methods implemented by event modules. sys_nrrepresents one specific event and is unique in the system.
-It is obtained by reading the number from the module using ioctlt:
+one specific event and is unique in the system.
+It is obtained by reading

 fd = open ("/dev/aem-my_module", O_RDONLY);